 USAT Meigs, Northern Territory – The USAT Meigs is a 131-metre/430-foot long US transport ship that sank during the first Japanese air raid in Darwin, Australia during World War II.
 Sitting in18 metres/60 feet of water, this wreck is a popular dive.
 Look for a variety fish, including pygmy barracudas, golden snapper and large estuarine cod.

-Julian Rocks is world famous for its marine life.
-Warm and cold water currents meet here resulting in a spectacular mix of tropical and cold water fish creating one of the most abundant fish dives in the world.
-You'll see Leopard Sharks, Manta Rays, Dolphins, Blue Whales , a variety of stingrays, large schools of pelagics and turtles, as well as nudibranchs and a lot of smaller marine life.
-In fact, it is home to over 1000 marine species as the convergence of warm and cool waters results in enormous biodiversity.
-Julian Rocks is a breeding ground for the Grey Nurse Shark (or Sand Tiger Shark) and as a result hundreds visit during winter months.
-Whilst most aquatic species are found over a wide area of the Asia-Pacific region, a minority are endemic to this area, creating a truly unique underwater experience.
+Julian Rocks, New South Wales – Warm and cold water currents meet here resulting in a spectacular mix of tropical and cold water fish creating one of the most abundant fish dives in the world.
+You'll could see Leopard Sharks, Manta Rays, Dolphins, Blue Whales, a variety of stingrays, large schools of pelagics and turtles, as well as nudibranchs and a lot of smaller marine creatures.
+Julian Rocks is also a breeding ground for the Grey Nurse Shark (or Sand Tiger Shark) and as a result hundreds visit during winter months.

 Like Australia above the water, expect the big and bold underwater too.
 The range of creatures and fish life is stunning.
 Whales can be spotted at several locations with May to October offering the best opportunity.
 Wobbegongs, grey reef, nurse and white tip sharks all make their home here.
 Whale sharks cruise into Exmouth from April until July, and manta rays can be seen from June to November.
 New South Wales is the only home of the weedy sea dragon.
 Also, expect to see turtles, an array of silvery hunters and reef patrollers as well as a host of critters and fish life, too.